 How many books have you had published?

-Over forty.
-The most recent are Cleopatra (A & C Black) and Highway Girl and Road to War in Scholastic’s My Story series.
-They were great fun to research, as well as to write, because each is set in a different historical era.
+Over sixty.
+The most recent are Playing With My Heart and I Was There… Shakespeare’s Globe, both published by Scholastic.
+They were great fun to research, because I love writing books set in the past, and both Tudor and Shakespearean England are endlessly fascinating.
 I've also written lots of short stories for children which have been broadcast on radio and TV, and published in magazines.

 Did you write for fun when you were at school?

 When I was at school, we didn't have Creative Writing or Story Writing.
 We wrote Compositions.
 To me it was a chore, something to be tackled on a technical level, and I was very aware that presentation mattered a great deal.
 It wasn't fun.

 Have you always earned your living as a writer?
 If not, what else

 have you done/do you still do?

 I was a teacher for many years, and then a prep school librarian for ten years.
 But now every day of the week is mine for writing activities.
 I say 'activities' because as well as working on my current book, that could be researching in the public library or a museum, visiting a school, exploring a historic site or browsing in a bookshop.